 When this announcement was made, we argued that the timeline was too long and that patients would be left in limbo until after the next election.
 So, we spent months advocating for the government to provide an interim solution.

-Our amendment to the Road Safety Act means that from 1 March 2025, medicinal cannabis patients will no longer face an automatic loss of licence.
+Our amendment to the Road Safety Act means that medicinal cannabis patients will no longer face an automatic loss of licence.
 To learn more about how the new law will operate, please see the FAQs below.

 It’s important for drivers to know that it will still remain an offence for a medicinal cannabis patient to drive with cannabis in their system.